 When you plan to install solar panels on your roof, you must consider the weight of the solar panels because this is not possible with all roofs.

-This is because most types of solar panels are quite heavy and not all roofs can support their weight.
+This is because most types of solar panels weighs on roof are quite heavy and not all roofs can support their weight.
 That may mean that your roof construction needs to be tight and reinforced.

 And that naturally entails additional costs.

-The weight of the solar panels is an important aspect when installing solar modules.
-How much does a solar system weigh?
-How much does a solar panel weigh?
+The weight of the solar panels on roof is an important aspect when installing solar modules.

 These are questions that are very important, as your roof will have to support the weight of the solar panels.
 If your solar panels turn out to be too heavy for your roof, there is a danger of it falling over.